JWKennington/sgn-ligo/docs/user-guide/gwistat-tutorial.md

 3. **Time mismatch**: Ensure GPS times match the data in your frames

-4. **Segment file required**: The `sgn-ligo-fake-frames` tool requires a segment file via the `--segment-file` argument.
+4. **State file required**: The `sgn-ligo-fake-frames` tool requires a state file via the `--state-file` argument.
 The file must have three columns: start_gps, end_gps, and bitmask_value

 ### Debugging Output